umbertocicciaa/umbertocicciaa.github.io/index.md

 ## 📂 **PROJECTS**

 - **[QuestMasterAI](https://github.com/umbertocicciaa/QuestMasterAI)**
-  _Python, Ollama, Docker_
+  _Python, OpenAi, Github Actions, CICD, Docker_

-  - Developed an AI-powered platform for automated quest and task generation using Python and Ollama, enabling dynamic content creation for interactive applications.
+  - Developed an AI-powered platform for automated quest and task generation using Python and OpenAi's Apis, enabling dynamic content creation for interactive applications.
   - Containerized the solution with Docker for seamless deployment and scalability across different environments.
-  - Integrated Ollama to leverage advanced language models, enhancing the quality and relevance of generated quests.
+  - Integrated OpenAI to leverage advanced language models, enhancing the quality and relevance of generated quests.
   - Designed the system to be developer-friendly, supporting easy customization and extension for various use cases such as games, productivity tools, or educational platforms.
   - Focused on modular architecture to facilitate integration with external APIs and frontends, promoting flexibility and reusability.

 - **[AWS MlOps](https://github.com/umbertocicciaa/aws-mlops)**
-  _Python, AWS, Sagemaker, Glue, S3, Lambda, Eventbridge, Kubernetes_
+  _MlOps, Python, AWS, Sagemaker, Glue, S3, Lambda, Eventbridge, Github Actions, CICD, Kubernetes_

   - Designed and deployed an MLOps pipeline using AWS SageMaker to automate the training and  evaluation of regression models on Parquet data from S3, ensuring reproducible workflows.
   - Integrated model performance evaluation with conditional logic to trigger automated model   registration and deployment using Lambda functions, enhancing reliability and control.
   - Provisioned infrastructure with Terraform, enabling end-to-end automation of the ML pipeline, including model deployment to a real-time REST API endpoint for production predictions.
   - Deployed a streamlit frontend in a kubernetes cluster for make and visualize prediction.
+  - Developed a CICD pipeline with Github Actions, build and deploy new app images to Github container registry

 - **[Spark + Hadoop + Hive Air analysis](https://github.com/umbertocicciaa/air-flights-big-data-unical)**
-  _Python, Spark, Hadoop, Hive, Docker, K8s, Scikit-learn, Streamlit_
+  _Python, Spark, Hadoop, Hive, Docker, K8s, CICD, Github Actions, Scikit-learn, Streamlit_

   - Set up and configured a Spark + Hadoop + Hive cluster on a local environment to process and analyze over 10GB of flight and airport data from OpenSky and OurAirports datasets.
   - Applied machine learning models including Random Forest classification and K-Means clustering to identify patterns in flight routes, delays, and airport activities using PySpark MLlib.
   - Designed and deployed a Streamlit dashboard to visualize key insights such as the most used airlines, busiest airports, and classification results, enabling interactive exploration of big data analytics.
+  - Developed a CICD pipeline with Github Actions, build and deploy new app images to Github container registry

 - **[Automation Lab](https://github.com/umbertocicciaa/automation-lab)**
   _Terraform, AWS, GCP_